miro-ka/udacity_mlnd/projects/smartcab/smartcab_report.md

 **QUESTION: What changes do you notice in the agent's behavior when compared to the basic driving agent when random actions were always taken?
 Why is this behavior occurring?**

 Main difference that I observed is that overall agent predictions and arrives to goal are different after several iterations.
 At the beginning the initial several iterations are relatively similar, because of the Q_table is at initially empty and  actions are randomly selected (the same as when we chose random actions).
 After a while we can see that the behavior of Q-Learning Driving Agent is starting to act according to waypoint (the smartcab is starting to nicely move towards the goal).
 So after several iterations, we can clearly see the difference between the random and Q-Learning agent, that in the random action scenario the car arrives to the goal only very seldom and in Q-Learning case it arrives nearly every time (after the Q-table values have been taught).

+I have also implemented a slow decay/decrease logic to our exploration rate (epsilon).
+Current implementation increases the exploration distance by 1 for every 10 successful destination.
+This implements to the agent the transition between exploration (learning the environment) to exploitation (using the knowledge).

 ## Task 4: Improve the Q-Learning Driving Agent